haved/DafCompiler/Specs/ForLater.md

  - This is instead of parsing the minus sign in front of a number as part of the literal
 - After '(', if not followed by ')', parse an expression.
 Even if you later find out it's a parameter, it's parsed fine
 - Compine & [mut|shared|unique] tokens into one of three tokens, depending on pointer type
+- Split += into + and = to make it easier
+- Have some sort of assert that is used on user input
+ - Make it recoverable (i.e. skipping until semicolon)

 A type ends with '=' ';' '{' ',' (unless in type's own function signature)